Labour at UN's COP28:

 was weakened by the right-wing

-The president of the AFL-CIO in the United States, Richard Trumka, explains how the labour movement was weakened by attacks from the right wing.
+The former president of the AFL-CIO in the United States, Richard Trumka, explains how the labour movement was weakened by attacks from the right wing.

 Care economies could

 Creating care economies would produce millions of jobs for both women and men.
 A report featuring Anna Lee Tuvera, the ITUC's Gender Specialist for the Asia-Pacific region

 Fighting for women's